VidarHUN/dns-task/README.md

 ## Test

-First you have to make sure the service is working, so with the `dig` tool you can receive data about a domain name.
+First, you have to make sure the service is working, so with the `dig` tool you can receive data about a domain name.

 Try this in your terminal: `dig @$(minikube ip) -p 5000 host.example.com` and the output should look like this: